 How much does a chameleon cost?

-The average cost of a chameleon ranges between $30 and $300 depending on what species you buy, the age at which you buy it and where you buy it from.
-There are more expensive breeds than this but the cost of the three most common species kept as pets is:
+The amount you spend on a chameleon mainly depends on what species you buy, the age at which you buy it, and where you buy it from.
+There are too many species to list the prices of and most of them are not suitable to be kept as pets, particularly for beginners.
+The price of the three most popular species are:

 - Veiled Chameleon – The cheapest to buy and easiest to care for.
-A baby chameleon will set you back between $20 and $30.
-Any more than that and you’re paying too much.
-Rarer translucent veileds will go for a little higher as babies at around $50.
-Juveniles and adults go from around $45 up to $75 respectively.
-A juvenile translucent veiled will cost around $50 and anything up to $100 for an adult.
+A baby chameleon will set you back around $35.
+Juveniles cost about $60 and adults sell for about $75.
+Rarer translucent veileds will go for a little higher as babies at around $55.
+A juvenile translucent veiled will cost around $80 and anything up to $100 for an adult. – Source

-- Panther Chameleon – Slightly more difficult to care for the panther chameleon is more colorful than the veiled and its price reflects that.
-A baby panther chameleon starts at around $150 going all the way up to $200 depending on its locale.
-Juveniles and adults range from $200 to $300, again depending on locale.
+- Panther Chameleon – Slightly more difficult to care for, the panther chameleon is more colorful than the veiled and its price reflects that.
+A baby panther chameleon starts at around $250 going all the way up to $350 depending on its locale.
+Juveniles and adults range from $350 to $550, again depending on locale. – Source

 - Jackson Chameleon – Probably in between the other two in terms of difficulty to care for with prices not too dissimilar from veileds.
-Babies sell for around $50 to $80 while juveniles go for a bit more and adults up until around $150.
-Like the panther chameleon the prices depend on locale and coloration.
+Babies sell for around $50 while juveniles and adults up until around $120.
+Like the panther chameleon the prices depend on locale and coloration. – Source

 The cost of a chameleon set up